khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 By the way, you may be interested in the mods [provided at the end of this tutorial](#quality-of-life-mods), they are good mods that our visually impaired users have found and tested through practice.

 After all download works, let's put them into right location.
-Do you still have the path of the minecraft folder you just copied?
-If you don't, here it is: `%appdata%\.minecraft`, it's a short version of that path, and you can directly paste it into File Explorer then press enter key to jump into it.
+Here it is: `%appdata%\.minecraft`, you can directly paste it into File Explorer then press enter key to jump into it.
 Open that minecraft folder in the File Explorer, under this folder there are sub-folders like `assets`, `bin`, `config`......
 What we want to find is the `mods` folder, we'll put downloaded mod files inside it, both Fabric and Forge will load mods from this folder.
-We've learned that we need to start the launcher once after installing the mod framework for the `mods` folder to be created.
+We've learned from user report that we need to start the launcher once after installing the mod framework for the `mods` folder to be created.
 Haven't experimented but, I think it's ok to create it manually yourself.
+It worth to note that all mod files (and resource pack files) have the "jar" extension, some downloader or browsers may download files as a compressed file like zip format, you'd extract the real mod file from the compressed one.

 ## Additional Installation for Windows